ObioraG/generalozochiawaeze.github.io/research.md

 ---
 ---

-<h3>Notes</h3>
+<h3>Writings</h3>

-The usual warning holds: many of these documents have not been proofread, so there's a chance they contain mistakes.
-Caveat lector!
+The usual warning holds: some of the exposition has not been proofread, so there's a chance they contain mistakes.
 Please send me an email if you have any comments.

 * <a href="https://obiorag.github.io/files/Exposition_on_Qualitative_Inverse_Problems.pdf" target="_blank">Overview of Qualitative Inverse Problems</a>